 Floodlights are high-intensity lights designed to flood a space with maximum illumination.
 Floodlights will commonly have a 45 – 120° beam angle, and since wider beam angles result in lower light intensity, manufacturers compensate by increasing the wattage of floodlights.

 So, the critical characteristics of flood beam patterns are high diffusion, non-directional, and result in softer shadows.
-With such specific characteristics, the applications for floodlighting are limited.
+Floodlightsare also less power-hungry and have both indoor and outdoor applications.

 Benefits of using LED Floodlights